Vinchurkar family

+The Vinchurkar Family surname has been derived from the town of Vinchur that they resided in.
+The original surname of the family was "Daani".
+The father of Vitthal Vinchurkar, Shivdev Daani originally hailed from the village of Saswad, he worked as an accounts keeper in a grains store.

 History

 Under Maratha Empire

-The Vinchurkar family rose to importance in the middle of the eighteenth century when Vithal Shivdev Vinchurkar was at its head, he distinguished himself at the siege of Ahmadabad in 1755, and accompanied the Maratha army in the fatal expedition which ended in the defeat of Panipat.
+The Vinchurkar family rose to importance in the middle of the eighteenth century when Vitthal Shivdev Vinchurkar was at its head, he distinguished himself at the siege of Ahmadabad in 1755, and accompanied the Maratha army in the fatal expedition which ended in the defeat of Panipat.
 The Vinchurkars hail from Vinchur village of Maratha Empire (now part of Maharashtra).
 However Nasik district was the home of the well-known Sardar Vinchurkar family.
 The Vinchurkars held forty five villages in Nasik as well as elsewhere in Maratha Empire of which Yeola was one.

 The Vinchurkar family also played a crucial role in the Third Battle of Panipat which took place on 14 January 1761, Where the army of Marathas fought Afghan invader Ahmad Shah Durrani.